khjtony/khjtony.github.io/_posts/2016-11-15-SLAM-on-the-back-ongoing.markdown

 ![Green slime]({{site.baseurl}}/images/UAV/slam_on_back/green_slime.png)

-So the nect step will be mounting this SLAM setup on the vehicle, with odometry data avilable (Via IMU or other sensors)
+So the next step will be mounting this SLAM setup on the vehicle, with odometer data available (Via IMU or other sensors)
 ## Project setup and source code
 ![Demo setup]({{site.baseurl}}/images/UAV/slam_on_back/demo_setup.png)